BlackZork/mqmgateway/README.md

     Sets default modbus slave address for all state, commands and availability sections in this topic.

-    Mutiple values are supported in for of comma separated list of numbers or number ranges like this:
+    Multiple values are supported as comma-separated list of numbers or number ranges like this:

         1,2,3,5-18,21

     If more than one value is set, then you have to include `${slave_address}` or `${slave_name}` in `topic` value.

     For examples see [Multi-device definitions](#multi-device-definitions) section.